Location: Remote Access – Live Webinar via ZOOM

 Who Should Attend:

-This new, half-day workshop is designed to help elected officials, municipal managers and other leaders learn what motivates people to get involved at the local level, how to encourage citizen participation and how to channel that energy as productively as possible.
+This webinar is designed to help elected officials, municipal managers and other leaders learn what motivates people to get involved at the local level, how to encourage citizen participation and how to channel that energy as productively as possible.

 Gates previously led three national organizations.
 He served as President of the Sunlight Foundation, which works to bring more accountability and transparency to America’s government and politics; Executive Director of Philanthropy for Active Civic Engagement, an affinity group of the Council on Foundations; and President of the National Civic League (NCL), America’s oldest good government organization.
 While at NCL he also served as the Co-Director of the United States Healthy Communities Initiative and Co-Director of John Gardner’s Alliance for National Renewal.